 Email marketing is responsible for a big, big holiday cash pie during the holiday season.
 Most brands rely on promotional emails during November and December to meet their targets.

-Here are all the various campaigns you can send for holidays throughout the year:
+Here are all the various campaigns you can send for national holidays and special days throughout the year:

 - Black Friday